-Here at Imvelo, we pride ourselves on giving our clients a considered and measured approach to environmental consulting, training, and guidance.
-Every customer gets a bespoke experience that provides key information, advice, compliance, and whatever else is required to help you reach improved levels of environmental performance.
+Here at Imvelo, we pride ourselves on giving our clients a considered and measured approach to environmental consulting, sustainability training, and guidance.
+Every customer gets a bespoke experience that provides key information, advice, environmental compliance, and whatever else is required to help you reach improved levels of environmental performance.

-In this article, we are going to guide you through ten reasons why we feel that the introduction or addition of Environmental Training in your workplace is going to be hugely beneficial.
+In this article, we are going to guide you through ten reasons why we feel that the introduction or addition of Environmental Awareness Training in your workplace is going to be hugely beneficial.

 The environmental world, much like the business world, is rapidly evolving, and so it pays to stay on top of the changes.
-Of course, your business priorities are elsewhere, so it also pays to get professional help and make sure you have a third party keeping on top of your legislation, working guidelines, best practice activities, and gaps in knowledge.
+Of course, your business priorities are elsewhere, so it also pays to get professional help and make sure you have a third party keeping on top of your environmental legislation, working guidelines, best practice activities, and gaps in knowledge.

-Reason two – Compliance involves everyone
+2. Compliance involves everyone

 The fact of the matter is that ignorance is no defence when it comes to compliance.
 A rising tide lifts all boats, as they say, so it’s important that everyone in your organisation has received their training and knows what compliance issues could affect them.
 Failure to be compliant can lead to large fines and prosecution, which no business wants to experience.

-Environmental training has the dual-effect that it protects your staff whilst also protecting the environment.
+Environmental training has the dual effect that it protects your staff whilst also protecting the environment.
 The ultimate goal is to make sure your staff are going about their work in an environmentally friendly way, which is often the safest way, too.
 If your company is following best practices, it can claim to support the environment, which is great for your marketing and reputation!

 Every business knows that if they want more engagement, value, and commitment from their workforce, they have to invest in them.
 Training, which may seem like a small thing, can mean a huge amount to members of staff who place a lot of value in extra education.

-Reason five – Improve your best talent
+5. Environmental training helps Improve your best talent

 It’s wise to never rest on your laurels.
-It’s often said that ‘But we’ve always done it this way’ is the most dangerous phrase in business.
+It’s often said that ‘But we’ve always done it this way is the most dangerous phrase in business.
 Training allows you to improve your best staff and make them more knowledgeable, giving you even better human resources.

 By investing in your environmental champions and helping them to get important environmental qualifications, you are showing these individuals that you believe in their skills and want them to drive the company forward.
 As a member of staff, being invested in creates loyalty that few other business activities can rival.

-Reason six – Give individuals ownership
+6. Give individuals ownership

 Training and awareness can help to empower those individuals and give them more ownership and responsibility for their work, making them more engaged and committed.

-Reason seven – Design your own solutions
+7. Design your own solutions

 When it comes to environmental training, there’s no ‘one-size-fits-all’ approach, which is why we adjust everything to meet your needs.
 During training sessions, staff are given opportunities to explain the problems and work to develop the solutions themselves under the guidance of an expert.

 Investing in better practices leads to important cost savings throughout the business, especially through energy and waste.
 It also leads to a more competent workforce, which means labour is more efficient too.

-Reason nine – Learn from what others have done
+9. Learn from what others have done